-This Month in New Bern History – September 2020
+This Month in New Bern History – November 2020

-By Claudia Houston, New Bern Historical Society
+By Claudia Houston, Historian, New Bern Historical Society

 During November our thoughts often turn to family, food and home in preparation for Thanksgiving.
 Although we deeply associate the story of the Pilgrims’ first Thanksgiving with this celebration, Thanksgiving has strong roots in the Civil War.